phucmp/My-Miracle-Pill-/README.md

 # My-Miracle-Pill-
-Following the instructions of Mark Price.
-I will add little changes to it
+Following the instructions of Mark Price from Udemy.
+I will be adding a feature where you need to have all sections filled with input before pressing the "Buy Now" Button.
+If any of the field is not filled, it will highlight the area to fill it in.